mastodon/documentation/Running-Mastodon/Tuning.md

 ...
 ```

-Don't forget to `sudo systemctl daemon-reload` before restarting the services so that the changes would take effect!
+Don’t forget to `sudo systemctl daemon-reload` before restarting the services so that the changes would take effect!

 #### With docker-compose